Stocks in The Future

 The Challenge:

-Collaborated with 80 schools, 180 classrooms, 80 teaching professionals, and 80 administrators across two states to conduct UX research.
-Analyzed and processed pain points and system breakdowns, focusing on the psychological beliefs and behaviors of Black and Brown inner-city youth regarding their agency and engagement in school.Redesigned the Stocks in the Future (SIF) financial education tool with a cross-functional team of product managers, developers and stakeholders to support teachers teaching the SIF curriculum, decreasing user abandonment by 35% during their stock research
+Collaborated on programming for 80 schools, 180 classrooms, 80 teaching professionals, and 80 administrators across two states to conduct UX research.
+This process inherently analyzed and processed pain points and system breakdowns, focusing on the psychological beliefs and behaviors of Black and Brown inner-city youth regarding their agency and engagement in school.
+Redesigned the Stocks in the Future (SIF) financial education tool with a cross-functional team of product managers, developers and stakeholders to support teachers teaching the SIF curriculum, decreasing user abandonment by 35% during their stock research

 Tools